scg-unibe-ch/ese2019-team3/README.md

 - Go to localhost:4200 in your Webbrowser to see the running app.

 ## Backend/API Documentation
-The backend APi is fully documented with swagger.
+The backend API is fully documented with swagger.
 For a detailed description of all API's available (including models, possible request etc.), start the server and go to localhost:3000/swagger API's can be tested manually there.
 Swagger documentation can be changed by edition the swagger.json file (in the root folder)

 Its important to know that there are basically three tables in the database used by our app: